 Wedding flowers can also cost a fortune, so consider how important these are to your big day.
 You could buy or make non-floral centrepieces and decorations, or a great idea is to perhaps try decorating with empty mason jars, which the bridal party can place their bouquets into after the initial ceremony – a very creative use of recycling!

 When it comes to entertainment, why not hire an amateur musician or band?
 This could be a great cost-saver, rather than paying for a big name, while also giving an unknown a brilliant opportunity to get some exposure.
-Or if a DJ is more your thing, consider asking them to play only for the evening reception and make use of an iPod playlist when you can, such as during dinner.
+Make use of an iPod or Spotify playlist when you can.

 And of course, choose a venue with cost-friendly wedding packages!
-Here at Blackstock we offer discounted rates for our late availability dates, such as these for Summer 2018, as well as offers for weekday weddings.
-To find out more about how we can help you have the wedding of your dreams without breaking the bank, email us at firstname.lastname@example.org or give us a call on 01323 848006.
+Here at Blackstock we have some excellent offers available, including weekday weddings (and who doesn’t like an extra day off work?).
+To find out more about how we can help you have the wedding of your dreams without breaking the bank, email us via our contact form or give us a call on 01323 848006.